KennyPeanuts/pond_diversity_fcn/experimental_design/designs/CPOM_flux_exp.md

     * Another 15 ml of water will be collected into a 10 ml vial and incubated in the dark for the T-1 water respiration measurement

-* The SOD bottles will then be refilled with 75 ml of pond water (40 ml + 30 ml + 5 ml) and sealed.
+* The SOD bottles will then be refilled with 90 ml of pond water (40 ml from nut samp. + 30 ml from resp + 15 ml from prev. resp + 5 ml overflow) and sealed.

 * After a 5 h incubation in the dark, 15 ml of water will be collected from the BOD bottle into a 10 ml vial and fixed for T-1 SOD measurement